Explained: Why Nifty firms are better insulated from oil shock than small, midcaps - BusinessToday

-Suppliers of energy in the Nifty basket such as Coal India Ltd, NTPC Ltd, Power Grid, ONGC and Reliance Industries are positively impacted by the ongoing West Asia war, as they belong to sectors such as coal, electricity and upstream oil companies.
+Suppliers of energy in the Nifty basket such as Coal India Ltd, NTPC Ltd, Power Grid, ONGC and Reliance Industries Ltd are positively impacted by the ongoing West Asia war, as they belong to sectors such as coal, electricity and upstream oil companies.
 The negatively impacted oil marketing companies (OMCs) and gas companies are outside of Nifty and are largely spread across the small and midcap space, ICICI Securities said in a fresh strategy note.

 The brokerage noted that services sector within the 50-pack Nifty, including IT, banks, insurance and other financial services, does not have any meaningful reliance on oil and gas as a source of energy and makes up close to 47 per cent of the index weight.